Collect Azure platform logs in Log Analytics workspace in Azure Monitor

 Platform logs in Azure, including Azure Activity log and resource logs, provide detailed diagnostic and auditing information for Azure resources and the Azure platform they depend on.
 This article describes collecting resource logs in a Log Analytics workspace which allows you to analyze it with other monitoring data collected in Azure Monitor Logs using powerful log queries and also to leverage other Azure Monitor features such as alerts and visualizations.

 What you can do with platform logs in a workspace

-Collecting resource logs into a Log Analytics workspace allows you to analyze the logs of all your Azure resources together and to take advantage of all the features available to Azure Monitor Logs which includes the following:
+Collecting platform logs into a Log Analytics workspace allows you to analyze the logs of all your Azure resources together and to take advantage of all the features available to Azure Monitor Logs which includes the following: